What if you already have it all?

 Having it all isn't a destination.
 It's not a salary milestone or a job title or a season of life when everything finally lines up perfectly.
 It's a decision.
 A reframe.
 A choice you make about what enough looks like — and then the daily work of living inside that choice without apologizing for it.

 Some days I get it right.
-Some days I'm scattered and overwhelmed and eating M&Ms straight from the freezer at 6pm or feeding my kids Cheerios for dinner.
+Some days I'm scattered and overwhelmed, eating M&Ms straight from the freezer at 6pm or feeding my kids Cheerios for dinner.
 Most days are somewhere in the middle.

 But I genuinely, deeply, in my bones believe: I have it all.